Training Your Dog To Chase Squirrels

 This is why some dogs are harder to train.
 An easy-to-train dog is highly motivated by things you have to offer (external rewards): food, play, affection and has a low motivation for those inherently-rewarding “bad” behaviors, like barking and lunging at other dogs or chasing squirrels.

 My dog Sam was very easy to train.
-He was obsessed with food and did not care much about other people or other dogs.
-Squirrels were fun - but food was even more fun.
+He was obsessed with food and didn’t care about other dogs.
+Squirrels were fun, but food was even more fun.
 If he were off leash and a squirrel appeared, I could recall him back because I held the all-powerful food, his main motivator.

 Why am I talking about this?
-Because it can feel really frustrating to watch other reactive dog owners sail through training quickly and easily while you’ve been struggling for months or years with your dog’s reactivity or their recall.
-And too many trainers will tell you that all dogs are easy to train - they’re all motivated by something!
-Maybe, but what if that ‘something’ is the very thing you’re trying to stop?
-There are absolutely dogs that are harder to train and need a different approach.
+Because it can feel really frustrating to watch other dog owners sail through training quickly and easily while you’ve been struggling for months or years with your dog’s reactivity or their recall.
+And too many trainers will tell you that all dogs are easy to train with food - every dog needs to eat, right?
+But there are competing motivators that are better than food.
+There are dogs that are harder to train and need a different approach.

 And if you’d like to learn more, check out my in-person and online training programs!